 1.4.1.
 Installing GSAS-II for code development¶

-This section describes the steps needed so that changes can be made to the GSAS-II code so that those changes can be submitted to be included in future updates.
+This section describes the steps needed so that if edits or additions are made to the GSAS-II code, those changes can be submitted to be included in future updates.
 This process is known as creating a “pull request” on GitHub.
-To do this “fork a copy” of the GSAS-II repository in your own GitHub account, meaning you will establish a private copy of GSAS-II and when you have reached a good point to share what you have done, you can provide access to your work via something called a “pull request.”
+To do this “fork a copy” of the GSAS-II repository in your own GitHub account.
+This means you will establish a private copy of GSAS-II and when you have reached a good point to share what you have done, you can provide access to your work via something called a “pull request.”
 From the pull request the GSAS-II developers can consider including your changes into the main distribution.

 The steps needed to establish a development version of GSAS-II are outlined below.
-I am still learning my way around pull requests, so let me know about problems or better ways to do things.
+I am still learning my way around some of this, so let me know about problems or better ways to do things.

 1.4.1.1.
 Create a GitHub account¶